 Presenting the new life of the party!
 “Digital Confetti is an interactive event installation with a weather balloon, projection, and maracas.
 Custom software and hardware is used to create generative confetti graphics, text and sounds as party goes shake maracas at the balloon.”

-an image creation powerhouse lead by the fantastic duo, Austrian born, Nina Gorfer and the Swedish American, Sarah Cooper, nail what their approach to photographic composition is all about.
+These two selections from Studio SEEK an image creation powerhouse lead by the fantastic duo, Austrian born, Nina Gorfer and the Swedish American, Sarah Cooper, nail what their approach to photographic composition is all about.
 They’ve come a long way since I met them first in San Jose a couple of years back when they were finalist in the Adobe design achievement awards for their Seek Vol 1 collection.

 Dare they do, with an unrivalled measure of skills and success.